xiongrxchn/IntelBri.github.io/index.md

 We then publish sensor readings onto OpenChirp, which can timely report and visualize data on the website.

-See [acc_openchirp.py](https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/code/acc_openchirp.py)and [gps_openchirp.py](https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/code/gps_openchirp.py) for the complete code.
-Note: You should use the Device ID and Token of the device you just created.
+See [acc_openchirp.py](https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/code/acc_openchirp.py)and [gps_openchirp.py](https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/code/gps_openchirp.py) for the code.

 ![](Images/gps_openchirp.png)
 ![](Images/acc_openchirp.png)

 ### Outdoor experiments

 Our experimental works were conducted separately in Zhangzhou and Nanjing, China.
-The team collects the hand-labeled data by repeatedly driving down several known roads and continuously recording raw accelerometer traces.
-Traces were post-processed to select only the sample windows containing a corresponding event that appeared signiﬁcant, in order to eliminate delay and inaccuracy in the human-recorded annotations.

-Using mobile phone's network hotspots, we control the Raspberry Pi with remote-control app Anydeck and communicate the collected vibration data and GPS signals to the OpenChirp.
+The team collects the hand-labeled signals by continuously moving several known roads and recording raw accelerometer and GPS data.
+Using mobile phone's network hotspots, we control the Raspberry Pi with remote-control app [Anydeck](https://anydesk.com/) and communicate the collected accelerometer and GPS signals to the OpenChirp.

 ![](Images/outdoors.png)
 ![](Images/outdoor_7.png)

 ### Pothole detection

 The motivation behind our system is that anomalous road conditions are reﬂected in features of the acceleration data.
-Identifying potholes from accelerometer data is challenging because of the broad variation in road conditions (e.g., various types of road surfaces and anomalies such as potholes, cracks, and upheaval).

 ![](Images/road_type.png)

-After collecting and cleaning all the data sets, we make the figures of three kinds of defects.
+After collecting and cleaning all the data sets, we draw the figures of three kinds of defects.
 The figures are about the X-axis acceleration, Y-axis acceleration, Z-axis acceleration, and the corresponding moving averages.
 95% confidence interval of the Z-axis acceleration of three kinds of defects are also drawn.
 Different defects have different data distributions and patterns.
 As for the duration of acceleration, the Pot Holes have the shortest period, especially multiple massive changes in amplitude in a short time.
 The durations of acceleration of the Cracking last for the longest time, but the variation range of acceleration is more moderate compared to the Pot Holes.
 The changing pattern of acceleration for the Upheaval is somewhere between the Pot Holes and Cracking.

 ![](Images/pot_holes_upheaval.png)